Windows 10 Capture: considerations for best practice

 Create a test Windows 10 GPO and apply the newly created image to it.
 Deploy this image to a virtual machine and verify that it is fully working.
 Be sure to test this on a physical machine with newly imported drivers for Windows 10 in the correct make/model/OS structure.
 Read this blog on how the make/model/os structure works in Specops, and how to ensure drivers are added to the correct location.

-Wouldn’t it be nice if you didn’t have to wait for your Windows 7, 8 and/or 8.1 NIC/Storage drivers to…Read More
+Wouldn’t it be nice if you didn’t have to wait for your Windows 7, 8 and/or 8.1 NIC/Storage drivers to be imported into my WinPE Boot image every time you added a NIC driver?
+The Windows PE boot image in Specops Deploy 6 (the latest version) uses the Windows 10 x86/x64 Kernel, and as such,…Read More